"Sometimes I forget that I kinda sorta

-Fandom, naturally, loves subjecting their favourite characters to this process.
+Fandom, naturally, loves subjecting their favorite characters to this process.
 They can be just for fun, or serious re-interpretations.
 People often like to explore alternative interpretations of characters in Fan Fic

 form.
 In any case, as long as the facts are accounted for, nobody is too badly hurt.